Naomi Heron-Maxwell

-Helen Naomi Heron-Maxwell (25 June 1913 – 1983) was a British woman parachutist and glider pilot in the 1930s.
-She was the first woman glider pilot in the United Kingdom to achieve the Silver-C badge.
-She promoted gliding and helped to establish gliding clubs.
+Helen Naomi Heron-Maxwell (25 June 1913 – 1983) was a British parachutist and glider pilot in the 1930s.
+She was the first female glider pilot in the United Kingdom to achieve the Silver-C badge.
+She promoted gliding and helped establish gliding clubs.
 She was a ferry pilot for the Air Transport Auxiliary in the Second World War.

 Early life

 Helen Naomi Heron-Maxwell, known as Naomi, was born on 25 June 1913 in Folkestone.
 She was the daughter of a baronet, Sir Ivor Heron-Maxwell, eighth Baronet, and Lady Heron-Maxwell.
 She was the second child and second daughter of four children; her younger brother Patrick was the ninth baronet.
 Her father died in 1928 when Naomi was a teenager.
 The family had been wealthy, but were less so after his death, and Naomi got a job as a secretary.
 She "could not cook, nor sew, and she refused to be presented at court".